Subjects of Study and Extracurriculars

 Through discussions and group and individual critiques, all visual arts students learn to appreciate each individual voice and the great range and diversity that art provides.
 Students work in a variety of media, including tempera paint, watercolor, pastel, charcoal, cray-pas, pen and ink, collage, printmaking, and cardboard construction.

 Our Middle School students actively participate in non-competitive classroom environments that encourage collaboration in dance, drama, and music.
 Self-assessment, peer critique, and audience skills are developed throughout the creative process.
 Course work includes experiential exercises, rehearsal, performance, observation, and analysis.
 In fifth grade students take dance and either chorus or orchestra.
 Sixth graders take dance and drama and have a choice of chorus, orchestra or musical explorations.
-Seventh and eighth graders choose among electives of dance, drama, chorus, orchestra, and jazz band.
+Seventh and eighth graders choose among electives of dance, drama, chorus, and orchestra.

 The physical education program develops the child physically, mentally, socially, and spiritually through physical activity.
 Each class includes a period of vigorous exercise, as well as instruction in skills.
 Our Middle School program includes a blend of cooperative and traditional games.
 Typical activities include volleyball, soccer, hockey, softball, cooperative games, trust activities, tag games, badminton, and basketball.
 Students also have the opportunity to create their own games.
 Each unit begins with the learning of fundamental skills.
 Drills involving game simulations are used to develop an understanding of game fundamentals, eye-hand coordination, spatial awareness, speed, and endurance.
 When students have learned the basic skills of a sport, actual games are played.
 The competitive spirit is tempered by an emphasis on good sportsmanship.